mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Multi-Stakeholder Governance {#multi}

-Protocol designers sometime mitigate the consolidation risks associated with a beneficial centralized function (see {{necessary}}) by delegating that function's governance to a multi-stakeholder body -- an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.
+Protocol designers sometime attempt to mitigate the consolidation risks associated with a beneficial centralized function (see {{necessary}}) by delegating that function's governance to a multi-stakeholder body -- an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.

 The most widely studied example of this technique is the governance of the DNS name space, which as a “single source of truth” exhibits beneficial centralization.
 The associated risk is mitigated through administration by [the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), a global multi-stakeholder body with representation from end users, governments, operators, and others.